Learning-Dashboard/LD-qr_generation/README.md

 # LD-qr_generator ![](https://img.shields.io/badge/License-Apache2.0-blue.svg)
-Component generationg quality requirements (QR) candidates.
+Component generating quality requirements (QR) candidates.

 ## Main Functionality
 LD-qr_generator software component is a library responsible of the suggestion of quality requirements based on the results of the alerts component.
 These components use the external tool PABRE-WS to identify potential quality requirements patterns that can address the quality issue raised by some alerts.
 This library is integrated in [LD-learning-dashboard](https://github.com/Learning-Dashboard/LD-learning-dashboard).